suramdivyareddy/analytical-dshboard/README.md

 For production deployment:
 1. Set up environment variables securely
 2. Configure CORS for your domain
-3. Use a production WSGI server like Gunicorn
-4. Set up proper error handling and logging
+3. Set up proper error handling and logging